 In November 2016, as required by Proposition A, the City placed a proposed Housing Element and related General Plan amendments and re-zonings on the ballot as Measure T. Measure T was not approved by the voters, and Proposition A did act as a constraint on the City's ability to comply with state housing element law.
-However, in any community where there is substantial opposition to an adopted housing element, residents may act to prevent its adoption through litigation, especially under the California Environmental Quality Act, or by collecting enough signatures to place a referendum on the ballot.

 As part of its adoption of this Housing Element, the City intends to submit to the voters in November 2018 a ballot measure that approves this Housing Element, as well as any General Plan, specific plan, and zoning amendments that may be necessary to permit the necessary densities.
 If this measure is adopted by the voters, Proposition A will not present a constraint to housing development in the City during the remainder of the 2013 - 2021 planning period.
 The City will be able to demonstrate adequate capacity to accommodate the City's full fair share of RHNA.
-To minimize any future constraints created by Proposition

-A, Program 3C in the Housing Element requires the City to continue to review its available sites and to begin developing the sixth cycle Housing Element as soon as RHNA allocations are made in early 2019, well in advance of the next Housing Element due date (April 30, 2021) to ensure that future housing elements can achieve community support and be consistent with State law, while still complying with Proposition A.
+To minimize any future constraints created by Proposition A, Program 3C in the Housing Element requires the City to develop strategies in advance of the next Housing Element due date (April 30, 2021) to ensure that future housing elements can be developed in a timely fashion consistent with State law, while still complying with Proposition A.